AntsInMyEy3sJohnson/hazeltest/README.md

 ### Running Hazeltest Outside of Kubernetes
 The Hazeltest Helm chart available in this repository is useful in the sense that it conveniently hides all the details of configuration necessary to connect Hazeltest to a target Hazelcast cluster at startup, but if you've come to this section, it's likely you'll want to know how to connect to a Hazelcast cluster from outside of Kubernetes (or without any involvement of Kubernetes whatsoever, really).

 Well, you're in luck!
-You can either read on here, or if you're more the audio/visual type, there's a video on my channel covering that topic:
+You can either read on here, or in case you're more the audio/visual type, you may find the following video on my channel enlightening:

 [How To Hazeltest 1: Connecting To A Hazelcast Cluster](https://youtu.be/-c5XPT4-daw?si=cmsLt13F3mXgnTca)

 On the other hand, read on if you prefer reading some good ol' text.

+__Mandatory Properties__
+There are two things you have to tell Hazeltest if you want it to connect to a Hazelcast cluster: the cluster's name, and at least one endpoint to connect to.
+Both of these parameters are injectable via environment variables:

+* ``HZ_CLUSTER``: Specifies the name of the target Hazelcast cluster (i.e. the string you specified on Hazelcast's side using the `hazelcast.cluster-name` property).
+For example, the Hazelcast Helm chart contained in this repository by default sets ``cluster-name`` to ``hazelcastplatform`` and, correspondingly, the Helm chart for Hazeltest configures ``HZ_CLUSTER``
+* ``HZ_MEMBERS``: Although this can be a comma-separated list of members to connect to, in most cases, providing a single member -- or an endpoint pointing to at least one member, such as a loadbalancer host name -- is completely sufficient, as the all-member routing mode (also known as "smart routing") enabled by default in the Hazelcast Golang client will figure out the remaining members on its own, assuming they're on the same network.